 Churches

-Another part of my role is to encourage the churches along the route to not only use the Fife Pilgrim way as a resource for spiritual growth but also use it as an opportunity to support those who are walking the way.
+Another part of my role is to encourage the churches along the route to not only use the Fife Pilgrim Way as a resource for spiritual growth but also use it as an opportunity to support those who are walking the way.
 Many of the churches are in the process of working on how best they can support pilgrims, especially those walking over several days, and there are some interesting developments in progress.
-Markinch Church of Scotland is now staffed and opened from April to October each day to welcome all and offer the use of facilities as well as information and chance to look around this historic church.
+Markinch Church of Scotland is now staffed and opened from April to October each day to welcome all.
+It offers the use of facilities as well as information and a chance to look around this historic church.

-Ceres is also open daily and this church as well as others are looking at how they might provide accommodation for Pilgrims.
-If you are planning a walk along the FPW it is well worth contacting churches along the route to see where they might be able to offer welcome and support.
+Ceres is also open daily and this church, as well as others, is looking at how they might provide accommodation for Pilgrims.
+If you are planning a walk along the Fife Pilgrim Way it is well worth contacting churches along the route to see where they might be able to offer welcome and support.

 My predecessor Duncan led a group of pilgrims along the Fife Pilgrim Way in May 2024, this video gives a flavour of their experiences.

-To find out a little bit more about the route itself please visit Fife Pilgrim Way – Fife Coast & Countryside Trust,where the route is broken down into sections.
+To find out a little bit more about the route itself please visit the Fife Pilgrim Way on Fife Coast and Countryside Trust’s website, where the route is divided into sections.

-Our The Story of Fife Pilgrim Kingdom page gives an insight into medieval pilgrimage.
+The Story of Fife Pilgrim Kingdom gives an insight into medieval pilgrimage.

 Churches Along the Route